digitalkosovski/RO_2024/README.md

 # RO_2024

-A mapping excercise combining a geoJson and CSV with results from the 2024 Romanian Presidential election.
+A mapping excercise combining a geoJson layer and a CSV with results from the 2024 Romanian Presidential election.

 The map shows the vote for Călin Georgescu as a percentage of the total vote by county (judet).